kneath/kss/spec.md

 }
 ```

-When using a preprocessor that supports the functionality, use `//` to prefix your comment sections like so (SCSS example):
+When using a preprocessor that supports the functionality, use `//` to prefix your comment sections (SCSS example):

 ```scss
 // A button suitable for giving stars to someone.